 2016 has begun.
 You are likely gearing up on your medical school applications – personal statement, activities, etc. In these first days of the new year, I have resolved to be more organized.
-Let me invite you to share this New Year’s resolution with me as you dive into medical school applications.
+Let me invite you to share this New Year’s resolution with me as I share some organization tips for med school applications.

 Organization in your medical school applications is nearly as important as their content.
 The process of writing the personal statement and activities, reporting grades, taking the MCAT, asking for letters of recommendation, and submitting secondaries, all while attending to your other responsibilities (class, work, family, friends) can feel very overwhelming.
 From my experience of applying to medical school, taking the time to create a system of organization greatly reduced my stress level and increased confidence in the content and timing of my submissions.